Hilltop Holdings Inc.: History and acquisitions: PrimeLending

 The corporation was founded in 1986 and started initial operations with a staff of 20.
-Its first year, it reported generating US$ 80 million in home loans.
+Its first year, it reported generating US$80 million in home loans.
 PrimeLending was acquired by PlainsCapital Corporation in 1999.
 On November 30, 2012, Hilltop Holdings acquired PlainsCapital Corporation and its operating subsidiaries, including PrimeLending.
 Today PrimeLending operates as a subsidiary of PlainsCapital Bank.

 Subsidiary: HilltopSecurities

 HilltopSecurities is a financial services company headquartered in Dallas.
 The company is a broker-dealer and Registered Investment Adviser that provides investment banking and financial advisory services.
 It was founded in January 2016 from the merger of two Dallas-based financial firms, FirstSouthwest Company and Southwest Securities, Inc.

 HilltopSecurities is led by M. Bradley Winges, president and CEO.
-Former CEO, Hill A. Feinberg, serves as chairman.
-As of January 2016, HilltopSecurities had approximately 1,000 employees in approximately 50 offices in the United States.
+Jon Sobel serves as chairman.
+Former CEO, Hill A. Feinberg, serves as chairman emeritus.
+As of December 2024, HilltopSecurities had approximately 790 employees in approximately 40 offices in the United States.

 HilltopSecurities provides financial services for public and private organizations, investors and issuers through six main lines of business: